thanghoang/libS3ORAM/README.md

 # libS3ORAM
-Implementation of libS3ORAM framework, an extension of S3ORAM psprt in CCS'17 that supports k-ary tree and Circuit-ORAM layout.
+Implementation of libS3ORAM framework, an extension of S3ORAM scheme in CCS'17 that supports k-ary tree and Circuit-ORAM layout.
 The full paper is currently under review, which will be available soon.

+This repository is just open for review purpose.
+We will merge this with our original S3ORAM repo (http://github.com/thanghoang/S3ORAM) soon!

 This project is built on CodeLite IDE (link: http://codelite.org).
 It is recommended to install CodeLite to load the full libS3ORAM workspace.

 ## Updates